-I couldn’t resist a tray of ripe and rosy mangos for $15 and as I’ve been promising to either use the icecream maker again or make some space in the cupboard I thought I’d try making a creamy mango ice-cream with a couple of them.
+I couldn’t resist a tray of ripe and rosy mangos for $15 and as I’ve been promising to either use the ice cream maker again or declutter it to make some space in the cupboard I thought I’d try making a creamy mango ice cream with a couple of them.

 I scanned the web and took bits of several different recipes and hoped for the best, I wanted a recipe that used all primary ingredients, no preservatives, artificial flavours or thickeners.
-I also wanted to make it with no egg because I wanted a lighter refreshing finish.
-This ice-cream turned out super soft and creamy with an excellent mango flavour.
+I also wanted to make it with no egg because I wanted a light refreshing finish.
+This ice cream turned out super soft and creamy with an excellent mango flavour.
 I think the ice-cream maker will survive another season of de-cluttering.

-Using the equal blends of milk, cream and juice gives the ice-cream a rich and decadent mouth-feel without making it too heavy.
-I used two good sized mangos because I had plenty and I wanted a really refreshing tropical flavour and using raw caster sugar is just a personal preference, I like the slightly caramalised flavour it brings to my baking but standard caster sugar would work equally well.
+Using equal blends of milk, cream and juice give the ice cream a rich and decadent mouth-feel without making it too heavy.
+I used two good-sized mangos because I had plenty and I wanted a really refreshing tropical flavour and using raw caster sugar is just a personal preference, I like the slightly caramelised flavour it brings to my baking but standard caster sugar would work equally well.

 - 1-2 mangos skinned and cubed

 - 3/4 cup fresh pure juice (I used a local brand containing apple, mango and mandarin)